wesmadrigal/journeyplanner/README.md

 </h1>
 <p> I'm trying to book travel from St. Louis, MO to Milwaukee, WI.
 The closest first degree node
 that St. Louis, MO has to Milwaukee, WI is Chicago, IL.
-I as a user must book, and plan this trip from St. Louis, MO to Chicago, IL in accordance with trips from Chicago, IL to Milwaukee, IL via a means of multiple tabs and all sorts of ugly stuff like that.
+I as a user must book, and plan this trip from St. Louis, MO to Chicago, IL in a tab.
+In a parallel tab I must check out the trips from Chicago, IL to Milwaukee, IL and make sure that the times are in accordance with one another acrosss these 2 tabs.
+This number of tabs will grow as hops grows.
+Say you're going even farther from St. Louis, MO to Orlando, FL, for example.
+To do this trip on megabus you have to go from St. Louis, MO to Memphis, TN; Memphis, TN to Atlanta, GA; Atlanta, GA to Orlando, FL That's 3 open tabs comparing multiple times over maybe even multiple days.
+Sounds like a headache, and it is!
+This all assumes, of course, that the user knows as much about their routes as I do and knows that Memphis, TN has a route to Atlanta, GA....
 </p>

 <h1>Solution</h1>